-When you live in Houston, there is one major thing that makes life bearable in the summer months, A/C and as you know moving during a Houston Summer can difficult.
+When you live in Houston, there is one major thing that makes life bearable in the summer months, A/C, and as you know, moving during a Houston summer can be difficult.
 There are a few things you should not forget.

-- Remember to signup or move your electric service.
-Often you will need the service at both locations and many of the electric providers in Houston will make that happen for their customer.
-It all depends on how your move I scheduled, but if you are able, we would recommend turning the utilities on a few days ahead of time.
-This way you can be sure there are no mix ups and you don’t have power at your new home, which makes things far more difficult.
-And in the Houston heat dangerous.
+- Remember to sign up or move your electric service.
+Often you will need the service at both locations, and many of the electric providers in Houston will make that happen for their customer.
+It all depends on how your move is scheduled, but if you are able, we would recommend turning the utilities on a few days ahead of time.
+This way you can be sure to avoid mix ups and you aren’t left without power at your new home, which makes things far more difficult.

 - Trash service is also a must.
 From the first minute you arrive at your new home, you are going to have trash.
-The heat only speeds up the need for trash service.
-Also before you move find out if you need to purchase new trash cans for your new home.
-Sometimes the city of Houston provides the trash can.
-But there are sections of Houston where they do not use city trash service and you may need to provide your own can.
+Also, before you move find out if you need to purchase new trash cans for your new home.
+Sometimes the city of Houston provides cans.
+But there are sections of Houston where they do not use city trash service and you may need to provide your own cans.

 - Make sure you have cash on hand or know where the ATM machine is in your new community.
 You will need cash to tip the driver.

 - See if you can make appliance deliveries before you move in.
-The refrigerator is very had to live without should your new home not have one.
-If you are leaving your behind or a firs time home buyer, its always good to see if you can get those delivered before move in.
-If you have children that will need milk that must stay cool, get a cooler and fill it with ice to store these items while your in transit to your new home.
-The movers try to accommodate these situations but sometimes its just not possible to move the refrigerator first.
-Even without small children cold water is always advisable when moving on a hot summer day.
+The refrigerator is very hard to live without should your new home not have one.
+If you are leaving your old one behind or are a first time home buyer, its always good to see if you can get appliances delivered before move in day.
+If you have children that will need milk that must stay cool, get a cooler and fill it with ice to store these items while you’re in transit to your new home.
+The movers try to accommodate these situations but sometimes it’s just not possible to move the refrigerator first.
+Even without small children, cold water is always advisable when moving on a hot summer day.

-Overall we all know moving can be a pain but employing a few tips and picking the right moving company, this can help you have a smooth trouble free day, with a lot less headache as you start life in your new location.
+Overall we all know moving can be a pain, but by employing a few tips and picking the right moving company, this can help you have a smooth, trouble-free day, with a lot less stress as you start life in your new home.